lizmat/articles/its-time-to-rak-2.md

 ## Some basic custom options

 Let's create some basic shortcuts that you will probably need the most.
-The `--save` option is special: it disables all of the other options (after having them checked for validity).
-It takes the value as the name under which all of the specified options should be saved.

-If you would live to have the pattern saved as (part of) a custom options, you need to use the `--pattern` form of pattern specification.
 ```
 # save --ignorecase as -i, without description
 $ rak --ignorecase --save=i